luk036/luk036.github.io/flows/lubuntu18-04.md

 -   IBus is better than Fcitx
 -   Press `Ctrl-Alt-T` to open a terminal.
--   Type `sudo apt install ibus ibus-pinyin` to install Pinyin method.
+-   Type `sudo apt install ibus-pinyin` to install Pinyin method.
 -   You may want `ibus-cangjie` for 仓颉 or 速成。
 -   Select `Preferences` -> `Language Support` from main menu.
 -   Ignore the warning `The language support is not installed